miyang0628/Detecting-Risky-Evaluator-Overrides/README.md

 joblib>=1.3        pyarrow>=14.0      ipykernel>=6.0
 ```

-> **Note:** `xgboost==1.7.6` is required for SHAP compatibility.
+> **Note on XGBoost version:** `xgboost==1.7.6` is pinned for SHAP
-> XGBoost ≥ 2.0 produces a `base_score` format (`[5E-1]`) that
+> compatibility.
+XGBoost ≥ 2.0 stores `base_score` as `[5E-1]`, which
-> current SHAP versions cannot parse without a source-level patch
+> SHAP cannot parse without a source-level patch.
+NB07 and NB11 both
-> (applied automatically in NB07).
+> apply this patch automatically if a newer XGBoost version is detected.

 ---

 ## Reproducibility

 All random seeds are fixed (`numpy.random.seed(2024)`, `random_state=42`).
-Running notebooks in order (NB01 → NB10) produces identical results.
+Running notebooks in order (NB01 → NB11) produces identical results.

 ---

 ## Note on pd_system and Data Leakage

 `pd_system` (the system model's predicted probability of default) is included
-as a feature in NB05–NB08.
-This is intentional and does **not** constitute
+as a feature in NB05–NB08 and NB11.
+This is intentional and does **not**
-data leakage: in real-world credit rating workflows, evaluators have full
+constitute data leakage: in real-world credit rating workflows, evaluators
-access to the system-generated Pd score **before** making their override
+have full access to the system-generated Pd score **before** making their
-decision.
-Including `pd_system` therefore reflects the information set
+override decision.
+Including `pd_system` therefore reflects the information
-available at the time of the override, not future information.
+set available at the time of the override, not future information.

+---

+## Note on Analysis Level

+All analyses in this repository are conducted at the **firm level**
+(unit of observation: firm-year record).
+The findings describe
+portfolio-level outcome patterns — which types of firms, override
+directions, and grade transitions are associated with elevated default
+rates.
+The repository does **not** contain evaluator-level identifiers,
+qualitative override reasoning, or institutional context.
+Evaluator
+behaviour cannot be attributed or corrected from these analyses alone.

 ---